 The work isn’t easy…

 “As a white person, I will inevitably find myself taking positions that on closer examination feel like I am a part of the problem - for example when I align myself with colleagues whose decisions have the impact of propogating racism.
-I have found myself in mixed racial groups saying things that on closer examination feel similar to “white lives matter too”!
 As a therapist I have some grasp of how my (white) nervous system is conditioned to feelings of guilt/fear/shame/anger when confronted by black people’s pain.
 I cannot take myself out of my ‘whiteness’ nor my heritage.
 A continual reminder to humility is when I find within myself the ‘racism’ that is more comfortable to project out onto the macrocosm.”
 (John)

 We have experience of working in: Health and social Care, Criminal Justice, Refugees and asylum, Voluntary Sector commissioning and infrastructure, Carers, Dementia, Drugs and alcohol, Children and Young People (including gangs and knife crime), Mental Health, Racial Issues and marginality.
 Social investment, voluntary sector consortium development, community development (ABCD).